andrewmacheret/moodru/README.md

    sudo forever start moodru.js
    ```

-1. Test it by going to http://andrewmacheret.com/moodru
+1. Test it by going to http://andrewmacheret.com/moodru (this url is not currently operational)